 We utilize specialized equipment and techniques to remove smoke and soot from ceilings, walls, and all other surfaces.

 Step 6: Clean Up, Deodorizing and Packing of Salvageable Personal and Home Content

 We believe in restoration, not replacement.
 We will always seek to lower your costs and preserve the items that are precious to you.
 Accordingly, our experts will clean all restorable items in your home that were damaged by the fire and firefighting efforts, utilizing a variety of innovative cleaning techniques to restore your belongings to their pre-fire condition.
 Our experts are specialists in removing smoke odors, using negative air machines with a carbon filter and ozone generators to eliminate the smell of smoke.

-Throughout the entire process, we will take care of managing insurance issues regarding the restoration of you possessions and are prepared, should you so require, to accept out-of-pocket payment.
+Throughout the entire process, we will take care of managing insurance issues regarding the restoration of you possessions and are ready, should you so choose, to accept out-of-pocket payment.

 Step 7: Removal of Damaged Structure Elements

 Before your home can be restored to its pre-fire condition, the structural damage by the fire must be removed.
 The process can be troubling to the homeowner – but have no fear, we do everything to make sure this process is as painless and rapid as possible, laying the groundwork for the restoration of your home to its pristine pre-fire condition.

 Step 8: Build-Back Restoration

 This is what you have been waiting for – the restoration of your home or business to its pre-fire condition.
 This includes the replacement of damaged structural elements and may involve minor repairs, such as replacing drywall, painting, and installing a new carpet; or it may entail major repairs such as the reconstruction of various areas or rooms in a home or business.
 Rest assured, that once the process is complete, your home will return to its pre-fire condition and you can return to your daily routine.